dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

 So what's the problem here?

 First, read the compiler's message carefully: it gives the function and the line number containing the error.
 Line 15, it turns out, is the final line of the program with the closing `}` of `main`.
-The final line of the warning message is indicating that there's something wrong with that character.
+The final line of the warning message indicates that there's something wrong with that character.

 Next, think about what the error message is telling you.
 Perhaps `non-void function` has something to do with the return type of
 `main`?